Azure/azure-storage-azcopy/README.md

 ### What is the difference between `sync` and `copy`?

 The `copy` command is a simple transferring operation, it scans the source and attempts to transfer every single file/blob.
 The supported source/destination pairs are listed in the help message of the tool.
-On the other hand, `sync` makes sure that whatever is present in the source will be replicated to the destination, and also whatever is not at the source will be deleted from the destination.
+On the other hand, `sync` makes sure that whatever is present in the source will be replicated to the destination.
 If your goal is to simply move some files, then `copy` is definitely the right command, since it offers much better performance.

 For `sync`, last modified times are used to determine whether to transfer the same file present at both the source and the destination.
 If the use case is to incrementally transfer data then `sync` is the better choice, since only the modified/missing files are transferred.